-Background: The leaders of the company had the foresight to acknowledge that in the coming three years, the business would be run on a next generation technology stack that leverages Cloud, Big Data, Machine Learning, and Advance Analytics.
+The leaders of the company had the foresight to acknowledge that in the coming three years, the business would be run on a next-generation technology stack that leverages Cloud, Big Data, Machine Learning, and Advanced Analytics.

 The next generation of business competition will be decided over the analytics edge and competitiveness, not just using IT as a support function.

 The corporations need to have Information Analytics reporting directly to the CEO and not to business or have decentralized business IT and only centralized IT infrastructure.

 Information Analytics should report directly to the CEO and not to the business units OR have a decentralized business IT group with a centralized IT infrastructure group.

 The second big barrier for disruption?
 Large existing BI investments.
 These investments where great 10 years ago but in the last 5 years the cost of managing data, processing, and transferring data has dramatically decreased.

 Large enterprises are stuck with prior investments and are finding the transition to new technologies difficult or slow.